-The REDIFUEL project started on 1 October 2018 and will run for 3 years.
+The REDIFUEL project started on 1 October 2018 and ended January 2022.

-The project is funded by the European Commission in the Research and Innovation Action Programme.
+The project was funded by the European Commission in the Research and Innovation Action Programme.

-12 Organisations from 6 different countries work together to develop processes and technologies for producing drop-in renewable fuels, based on various biomass feedstock, for an ultimate renewable diesel biofuel.
+12 Organisations from 6 different countries worked together to develop processes and technologies for producing drop-in renewable fuels, based on various biomass feedstock, for an ultimate renewable diesel biofuel.

 Figure 1: Concept of the REDIFUEL project